 As you can imagine, multiple batches of pulled chicken + two mouths = a lot of leftover chicken.
 Not that that’s a bad problem to have, just that I didn’t want to run into pulled chicken burnout, especially only a few weeks into owning a crock pot.
 These avocado boats were a welcome change from the standard pulled chicken sandwich and c’mon…any opportunity to eat bacon?
 Can’t pass that up.

 Underneath that delish chicken is a brush of olive oil, a sprinkle of panko breadcrumbs for crunch, and a pinch of shredded cheddar.
-So far we’ve followed Ali’s 2-Ingredient Slow Cooker BBQ Chicken, which for real couldn’t be simpler, and we *love* it.
+So far we’ve always made it in the slow cooker which FOR REAL couldn’t be simpler, and we *love* it.
 If you don’t have a slow cooker – no judgment, that was me a few weeks ago.
 You can prepare chicken in your preferred method and then shred, or take an itty bitty short cut and use a rotisserie chicken.

 Next I added bacon crumbles which are totally optional (as optional as bacon is in your house.
 In mine it’s mandatory) and slathered on some BBQ sauce.
 Spicy, mild, brown sugar, honey, Carolina, Kansas City, Texas, homemade, store bought, any and all.
 BBQ sauce. ♥